U.S. Relations With Suriname

 More information about Suriname is available on the Suriname Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Suriname is a valued U.S. partner working to advance key priorities of both countries.
-Since the reestablishment of a democratic, elected government in 1991, the United States has maintained positive and mutually beneficial relations with Suriname based on the principles of democracy, respect for human rights, rule of law, and civilian authority over the military.
-The two countries work together to enhance the security and prosperity of the region through the Caribbean Basin Security Initiative (CBSI), prevent communicable diseases and promote healthy lifestyles through the U.S. President's Emergency Plan for AIDS Relief (PEPFAR), and strengthen military-to-military cooperation through Department of Defense funding.
+The United States and Suriname enjoy a constructive partnership.
+The two countries work together to enhance the security and prosperity of the region through the Caribbean Basin Security Initiative (CBSI), prevent communicable diseases, promote healthy lifestyles through the U.S. President's Emergency Plan for AIDS Relief (PEPFAR), strengthen military-to-military cooperation, and promote a more economically prosperous and environmentally sustainable Suriname through cultural and educational programs and exchanges.

 U.S. Assistance to Suriname

-The United States provides training to military officers, law enforcement, prosecutors and policymakers to promote a better understanding of the role of the military in a civilian government, improve law enforcement capabilities, prevent communicable diseases, and assist in the fight against transnational crime.
-Our joint efforts continue to strengthen civil society and bolster democratic institutions in Suriname and the region.
-Under CBSI, the U.S. is contributing to the building of a DNA forensics laboratory, providing training for the police’s Trafficking in Persons Unit and supporting programs for at-risk youth.
-The United States also sponsored Suriname’s participation in the Container Control Program of the United Nations Office on Drugs and Crime (UNODC), a regional project to raise port security and combat trafficking in illicit goods.
+The United States Government provides training to military and law enforcement personnel, prosecutors, government employees, and policymakers to build capacity and bolster democratic institutions in Suriname and the region.
+Specifically, U.S. assistance facilitates respect for civilian authority over the military, improved capacity to identify and prosecute money laundering, and more effective combatting of illegal narcotics trafficking, Trafficking in Persons, and other crimes.
+The United States also sponsored Suriname’s participation in the Container Control Program of the United Nations Office on Drugs and Crime (UNODC), a regional project that addresses port security and combats trafficking in illicit goods.

-Suriname's growing economy and sound economic indicators create new possibilities for U.S. exports and investments.
+Suriname's emerging economy creates new possibilities for U.S. exports and investments.
 The United States remains one of Suriname's principal trading partners.
-U.S. companies have longstanding investments in the extractive industries including bauxite and gold, and have recently signed or explored agreements with the government of Suriname to expand current operations.
+U.S. companies have long-standing investments in the extractive industries including Surgold, a subsidiary of U.S.-based Newmont Mining, which opened a gold mine and refinery in Suriname in 2016.
 U.S. companies also have agreements for offshore oil exploration with state oil company Staatsolie.

-Principal U.S. exports to Suriname include chemicals, vehicles, machine parts, meat, and wheat.
-Availability of U.S. consumer products increased significantly in the last few years through Suriname's privately-held trading and import-export companies.
+Principal U.S. exports to Suriname include chemicals, excavating machinery and other machine parts, and food, including meat and poultry.
+There is wide availability of U.S. consumer products through Suriname's privately-held trading and import-export companies.
 Opportunities for U.S. exporters, service companies, and engineering firms will likely continue to expand over the next decade with increased activity in the mining and oil sectors by American companies.
-Suriname is looking to U.S. and other foreign investors to assist in the commercial development of its vast natural resources and to help finance infrastructure improvements.
+Suriname is looking to the U.S. and other foreign investors to assist in the commercial development of its vast natural resources and to help finance infrastructure improvements.

 More information about Suriname is available from the Department of State and other sources, some of which are listed here: